 Farriery direct dial: 01432 870064

-Our 12 week course is the final step for entry on to the Farriery Apprenticeship.
-The full time course is designed for candidates who have the entry requirements and on successful completion require an Approved Training Farrier.
+We still run our 12 week course from September to December - for those people who want some recognised forge experience/qualification before starting their farriery apprenticeship.
+The full-time course is designed for candidates who have the entry requirements for an apprenticeship and, on successful completion, require an Approved Training Farrier.
 External candidates can be accepted for the exam only.

-Advanced Apprenticeship in Farriery Level 3 Diploma in Farriery and the Diploma of the Worshipful Company of Farriers (over 4 years)
+Advanced Apprenticeship in Farriery Standard Level 3 in Farriery and the End Point Assessment with Worshipful Company of Farriers (over 4 years)

-Diploma HE in Farriery (2 years) on line and College based.
-Linked to University of Central Lancashire and Liverpool Veterinary University.
-This introduces scientific research and increases the depth of knowledge for the role of the modern day Farrier.
+Diploma HE in Farriery (2 years) on-line and College based.
+Linked to University of Central Lancashire and the University of Liverpool Veterinary School.
+This two-year Diploma introduces scientific research and increases the depth of knowledge for the role of the modern day Farrier.
 This is the next step up the academic ladder after completion of the Dip WCF.
-This is a recognised qualification to complete the Train the Training Farrier (TTFA) This award is offered free of charge to all Diploma HE Farriery students and will run over the summer between years 1 and 2.
+This is a recognised qualification to complete the Train the Training Farrier (TTFA).
+This award is offered free of charge to all Diploma HE Farriery students and will run during the academic year.

 BSc (Hons) Farriery (2 years) delivered on line and in College.
-The next step after the HE Diploma or AWCF ( requires bridging modules) This degree has moved Farriery into closer workings with Veterinary research with Liverpool Veterinary University and has allowed Alumni to diversify into other branches of the Farriery industry.
+The next step after the HE Diploma or AWCF (requires bridging modules) This degree has moved Farriery into closer workings with veterinary research and has allowed Alumni to diversify into other branches of the farriery industry.

 Senior Tutor Advanced Apprenticeship Allan Worthington AFCL Cert ED TTFA Internal Verifier

-Senior Tutor HE Diploma Jon Mather BSc (Hons) AWCF
+Senior Tutor HE Diploma Angus Wiseman BSc (Hons) AWCF

-Address: Myerscough College, Myerscough Hall, St. Michael's Road, Bilsborrow, Preston, Lancashire, PR3 0RY
+Address: Myerscough College, St. Michael's Road, Bilsborrow, Preston, Lancashire, PR3 0RY

 Telephone: 01995 642222 Ext 2057 / 2356 / 2232 / 2339